Work with LSTM's internationally renowned, leading experts and make a significant contribution towards your area of research.

 - MD studies take a minimum of two years (part-time).

-- Access to laboratory equipment, research sites, library and electronic resources.
+- State-of-the-art laboratory facilities, research sites, library and electronic resources